mranj004/gp-waiter/README.md

 # GP-WAITER
 GP-WAITER (Genome-Phenotype prediction using Weighted self-AttentIon TransformER) is a novel model that integrates GWAS-derived SNP weights into a hybrid CNN-Transformer architecture via an efficient tokenized embedding scheme.
 The model's design enables dynamic learning of trait-associated feature weights and effective modeling of long-range interactions within ultra-long genomic sequences.
-# Usage
+# Getting Started
 ## Environment
 ### Hardware
-GPU with 24GB cache and CPU
+You need GPU with at least 8GB cache and CPU.
 ### Software
-Ubuntu 20.04

-CUDA==11.3(compatiable with pytorch)
+First, please install CUDA==11.3(compatiable with pytorch) and python==1.12

-python==1.12

-Install nessasary libraries referring to requirements.txt:
+Then, install nessasary libraries referring to requirements.txt:

 ```torch==1.12